 The two had been arrested in a bar close to Ukunda, a metropolis along Kenya’s Indian Ocean coast, in February 2015 on suspicion of conducting homosexual intercourse, a criminal offense in Kenya.
 They nevertheless face the expenses and, if convicted, might be jailed for 14 years.

-Of their petition, the men said the anal examinations and HIV and hepatitis B tests they have been pressured to have amounted to torture and degrading remedy.
+Of their petition, the men said the anal examinations and HIV and hepatitis B tests they had been pressured to have amounted to torture and degrading remedy.

 The judge said the petitioners must have used their lawyers to seek injunction orders to avoid the tests.